OM-D or E-M5? Weather seal.

 The size of the sensor matters much for image quality and we have seen that an APS-C sensor is good compromise.

-The difference with that sensor is its color matrix.
-Instead of using a 2×2 it uses a 6×6 color pattern with alternating positions for the 3 colors.
+The difference with that sensor is its colour matrix.
+Instead of using a 2×2 it uses a 6×6 colour pattern with alternating positions for the 3 colours.
 The claim from Fujifilm is that it should avoid the moiré effect and provide a more natural image.
 We’ll see what it actually does and I do believe RAW processing software vendor might have a fun time to support it.
 Fujifilm called this the “X-trans CMOS”.

 The hybrid viewfinder